128 Elm Street Millbury, MA 01527 | 508-865-1181

 1. Are you offering Curbside Pickup?
-Millbury Public Library will be offering Curbside Pickup beginning Monday, July 6, 2020.
-The hours for Curbside Pickup will be Monday 1-5PM, Tuesday through Thursday 1-6PM, and Friday 1-5PM.
+Yes, the Millbury Public Library began offering Curbside Pickup Monday, July 6, 2020.
+The hours for Curbside Pickup are Monday 1-5PM, Tuesday and Thursday 1-6PM, Wednesday 11AM-6PM, and Friday 1-5PM.
 Please review the guidelines for Curbside Pickup below or on our Facebook page.

 2. Can I return my books now?
-Our return book drop will be opening up on Monday, July 6.
+Yes, our return book drop opened on Monday, July 6.
 Please only place items in the book drop; do not leave items outside.
 Materials can only be returned through the book drop, not directly to a staff member.

 6. What happens to the holds that I placed several months ago?
 Am I still in line for those materials?
 Holds that were placed on hold several months ago will still be sent to you once the MLS delivery system is up and running as usual.
 You are still in line for past holds on your card.